Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 Repayment of a bridging loan is usually funded through the sale of your property or by taking out a remortgage.
 Your plan for repaying the loan is known as your exit strategy.

-Loan to value (LTV) and equity are key to securing this type of finance, with lenders focussing on these two points to assess new loans.
-Most lenders are happy to offer a maximum of 75% of the property value on a regulated bridge, although some will extend this to 80% for an unregulated bridge (a bridge loan that is not regulated by the Financial Conduct Authority (FCA)).
-The LTV offered may be lower for a second charge loan.
+Loan to value (LTV) and equity are key to securing a bridging loan, with lenders focussing on these two points to assess new loans.
+Most lenders are happy to offer a maximum of 75% of the property value on a regulated bridging loan, although some will extend this to 80% for an unregulated bridge (a bridge loan that is not regulated by the Financial Conduct Authority (FCA).
+The LTV offered may be lower for a second charge bridging loan.

 Yes, a bridging loan is a replacement for a mortgage.